 In general, only work rendered between 10 p.m. and 7 a.m. qualifies as night-time work, entitling the employee to an appropriate salary increase (an increase of 25% over the payment of equivalent work rendered during the day).
-Collective bargaining agreements may, nevertheless, extend or adjust the period that qualifies as night-time work.
+Collective bargaining agreements may, nevertheless, extend or adjust the period that qualifies as night-time work and they very frequently do so, for instance, setting the starting point for night-time work from 8 p.m., instead of 10 p.m.